mafifafm/pxt-microbit/docs/courses/ucp-science/spoon-race/setup-procedure.md

 ## Code

-This project will use the Data Logger extension which only works on the micro:bit v2.
+This project will use the Data Logger extension which only works on the Ragga v2.

 * Create a new project.
 * Click on **Extensions** in the Toolbox and add the Data Logger Extension.

 ![Select Datalogger extension](/static/courses/ucp-science/spoon-race/extension.png)

-**Note**: The Data Logger extension allows you to collect data from the micro:bit sensors and store in a file on the micro:bit device.
-Because of this, it is good for long-running experiments, or experiments where the micro:bit is away from the computer.
-The micro:bit v2 has 512 KB of flash memory, so be careful of how much data you collect - once you reach the limit, you won’t be able to collect any more!
+**Note**: The Data Logger extension allows you to collect data from the Ragga sensors and store in a file on the Ragga device.
+Because of this, it is good for long-running experiments, or experiments where the Ragga is away from the computer.
+The Ragga v2 has 512 KB of flash memory, so be careful of how much data you collect - once you reach the limit, you won’t be able to collect any more!

 * Log data every 1 second - from the ``||loops:Loops||`` category, drag an ``||loops:every 500ms||`` block out on the workspace.
 * Click on the drop-down menu to change to 1 second (1000 milliseconds).